 Madame C’s Learning Curriculum is unlikely to go away any time soon, but it is still possible to make happy memories for yourself and with the people you care about.
 Who knows, there may even be a song to go along with it.

-Angela Turnbow is a Program Manager at the S.J.
+Angela Turnbow is a program manager at the S.J.
 Quinney College of Law.
-She provides support for the Masters of Legal Studies program, Utah Law Review, and the EDR Blog.
+She provides support for the Masters of Legal Studies program, Utah Law Review, and the EDR blog.